Grax32/pages-assemble/src/articles/kinect-sample-code-available.md

 Here is the code the goes along with my January 25 presentation titled "Augmented Reality with the Kinect" at the Lincoln .NET Users Group.

-Remember to check the <a href="https://www.microsoft.com/en-us/kinectforwindows/">Kinect for Windows</a> site to verify you have all of the system requirements.
+Remember to check the <span class="outdated-link">`https://www.microsoft.com/en-us/kinectforwindows/`</span> Kinect for Windows site to verify you have all of the system requirements.

 To get started with basic Kinect for Windows coding, I recommend Microsoft's Skeleton Sample.

-The Kinect with WPF (Video Magic WPF) sample code from my presentation is available for download at <a href="https://graxark.codeplex.com/releases/view/81378">https://graxark.codeplex.com/releases/view/81378</a>.
+The Kinect with WPF (Video Magic WPF) sample code from my presentation is available for download at <span class="outdated-link">`https://graxark.codeplex.com/releases/view/81378`</span>.

 The Kinect with XNA sample code will be posted soon.
 I am doing a bit of cleanup to remove unused code and such before posting.